rpuntaie/rollarch/README.rst

 :USR: main user of the system

-:PW: password of main user
+:PW: password of main user (will ask if omitted)

 :HST: host name of the system